brunospitti/wedding-test/src/info/generalInfo/general-info.md

   Universities in Brazil, Anhembi Morumbi.

-  I love building websites from scratch as well as improving an existing one.
+  I love building features and scalable components for websites as well as working on projects with a team of developers.
 I believe that the analysis of data extracted from the website is crucial to make more assertive designs and experiences to the user.
 projects: >-
   I am a big believer that a software engineer has to always be in touch with the newest technologies and best practices.